Our Guests

 Not insects, but welcome.

-Woodlice are crustaceans — more closely related to crabs and lobsters than to any insect in the hotel.
-But they play a critical role as decomposers, breaking down dead plant material and returning nutrients to the soil.
+Woodlice are crustaceans, more closely related to crabs and lobsters than to any insect in the hotel.
+But they earn their place as decomposers, breaking down dead plant material and returning nutrients to the soil.
 A garden without woodlice is a garden with poor soil health.

-Woodlice breathe through modified gills and require moisture to survive.
-They seek out damp, dark, sheltered spaces — under logs, stones, and in soil crevices.
-The Bark Hideaway's moisture-retaining layers and the Leaf Litter Lounge's decomposing organic material provide ideal conditions.
+They breathe through modified gills, which means they need moisture the way you need air.
+Damp, dark, sheltered spaces are not a preference but a requirement: under logs, stones, in soil cracks.
+The Bark Hideaway's moisture-retaining layers and the Leaf Litter Lounge's rotting plant material provide ideal conditions.

 They're quiet, harmless, and do their best work unseen.
-The garden's fertility depends, in part, on their tireless recycling.
+The garden's health depends, in part, on their tireless recycling.

 Preferred rooms: The Bark Hideaway, The Leaf Litter Lounge